JustWhit3/higgs-decay-classification/README.md

 - [Explanations](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/Explanations): this folder contains all the documents related to the explanations of the analysis from a physical point of view.
 In this, you will not find explicit references to the code or to the technical aspects of the project, but only theoretical explanations.

-- "How-to guides": this folder contains all the guides necessary to execute the program in your device and to reproduce the same simulation in your dataset.
+- [How-to guides](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/How-to%20guides): this folder contains all the guides necessary to execute the program in your device and to reproduce the same simulation in your dataset.

-- "Project": this folder contains the whole code of the project and some graphs and informations related to the representation of the final results.
+- [Project](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/Project): this folder contains the whole code of the project and some graphs and informations related to the representation of the final results.

-- "Reference guides": this folder contains all the reference guides related to understand how work all the functions and classes defined in the project.
+- [Reference Guides](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/Reference%20guides): this folder contains all the reference guides related to understand how work all the functions and classes defined in the project.

 NOTE: for each folder there is a proper README.md file that explains in detail what are the documents inside it and what they do.